TooManyMike/Sokoban/README.md

 click 'Record' to view historical records, click 'Replay' to replay the solution;

 drag the slide bar to control replay speed.

+Please contact 15120000531@163.com for the source code of Sokoban.exe and SokobanDraw.exe, or for more maps some of which designed by myself, or you have any related questions.